-Babies are most at risk from neonatal herpes if the pregnant person contracts genital HSV for the first time late in pregnancy.
-This is because a newly infected pregnant person does not have antibodies against the virus, so there is no natural protection for the baby during birth.
+Babies are most at risk from neonatal herpes if the mother contracts genital HSV for the first time late in pregnancy.
+This is because a newly infected mother does not have antibodies against the virus, so there is no natural protection for the baby during birth.
 In addition, a new herpes infection is frequently active, so there is a real chance that the virus will be present in the birth canal during delivery.

-What about pregnancy and genital herpes?
+What about pregnant women who have a history of genital herpes?

-People who acquire genital herpes before they become pregnant have a very low risk (less than 1%) of transmitting the virus to their babies.
+Women who acquire genital herpes before they become pregnant have a very low risk (less than 1%) of transmitting the virus to their babies.
 This is because their immune system makes antibodies that are passed to the baby through the placenta.
 Even if HSV is active in the birth canal during delivery, the antibodies help protect the baby.
-Also, if a pregnant person knows they have genital herpes, their doctor can take steps to protect the baby.
+In addition, if a mother knows she has genital herpes, her doctor can take steps to protect the baby.

-Protecting the Baby: Pregnant people with genital herpes
+Protecting the Baby: Women with genital herpes